goobemaster/sway/README.md

 # sway

-This documentation will be more complete as the project progresses.
-Sway is still a very young project, and hence stay away from using it in live projects.

-There's loads of stuff on the roadmap.
+This project is defunct.
+It is "feature complete", however it will never receive any more updates and improvements.
+Use it at your own risk, and preferably not in live projects.

 # Overview